-A designer of an optical systems intended for IR light needs account for key specifications with greatly impact on the complexity of the device construction and its production cost.
+A designer of an IR optical system needs to account for key specifications that greatly impact the complexity of the device construction and its production cost.
 The most important requirements are described below.

 The maximum achievable theoretical resolution in wavelength infrared region

-r – minimum size of the object that can be recognized with help of optical device;
+r – minimum size of the object that can be recognized by an optical device

-In accordance with this criteria resolving power of optical device which works with thermal radiation (λ – about 10 µm) is 20 times lower than resolving power of optical device which works with visible radiation (λ – about 0.55 µm).
+In accordance with this criterion, the resolving power of the optical device with thermal radiation (λ – about 10 µm) is 20 times lower than that of the visible radiation optical device (λ – about 0.55 µm).

-According Rayleigh criterion for increased resolution of the optics increasing of numerical aperture (NA) is required.
-In practice the real resolution always is lower than theoretical limit because of optical aberrations.
-Therefore a key design and manufacturing goal is to get as close as possible theoretical limit by correcting for optical aberrations.
+According to the Rayleigh criterion, optics resolution can be increased by increasing numerical aperture (NA).
+In practice however, the real resolution is always lower than the theoretical limit because of optical aberrations.
+Therefore, a key design and manufacturing goal is to get as close as possible to the theoretical limit by correcting for optical aberrations.

-High cost of the optical materials for infrared optics
+High cost of optical materials for infrared optics

-The cost of the optical materials intended for creation infrared optical systems is rather high and can be main cost driver of a designed devices.
-To decrease final price optical engineers optimize system in such a manner to use minimal amount of expensive optical materials.
-The first step is to try to decrease number of optical elements, then they make them as thin as possible.
-One approach to decrease number of optical elements is to use aspherical surfaces and this is common in infrared optics.
+The cost of the optical materials used in infrared optical systems is rather high and can be the main cost driver for designed devices.
+To decrease the final price, optical engineers optimize the systems to enable minimizing expensive optical materials.
+The first step is to try to decrease the number of optical elements and making them as thin as possible.
+One approach for decreasing the number of optical elements is to use aspherical surfaces, a common practice which in infrared optics.

-Sometimes diffractive optical elements (DOE) also are used for this purposes.
-As a rule diffractive optical element is a phase optical surface which is affect on a phase of transmitted light in the required way.
-Usually DOE is implemented in the form of circled zones on the surface of optical substrate like it is implemented in Fresnel lenses.
-The difference between DOE and Fresnel lens is that the DOE holds strict phase difference 2π between adjacent zones.
-One of the most useful advantages of DOE consists in its dispersion features.
-Dispersion of DOE has opposite sign in comparison with dispersion of refractive optical element.
-This makes it possible correction of chromatic aberrations without using of additional elements and decreases axial thickness of the optical elements that makes cost of the optical system lower.
-Moreover DOE helps to correct of the higher-order optical aberrations.
+Diffractive optical elements (DOE) are sometimes used for this purpose.
+As a rule, DOE are a phase optical surface affected by a phase of transmitted light.
+DOE are usually included as circle zones on the surface of optical substrates like Fresnel lenses.
+The difference between DOE and a Fresnel lens is that the DOE hold strict phase difference 2π between adjacent zones.
+One of the most useful advantages of DOE is in their dispersion features.
+Dispersion of DOE is opposite that of the refractive optical element.
+This makes it possible to correct chromatic aberrations without using additional elements.
+It also decreases the axial thickness of the optical elements, thus lowering cost.
+Moreover, DOE help to correct higher order optical aberrations.

 High absorption coefficient of the infrared optical materials

-Very often IR optical materials have a high absorption coefficient- for example Germanium which is widely used for producing of the infrared optics.
-This results in the decreasing of the efficiency of the optical system.
-It may result in reducing the amount of light incident on sensor and decrease signal-to noise ratio.
-Also small amount of the light on sensor may lead to misrepresentation of some data.
-This is one more reason why minimal number of optical elements must be used during design of the infrared optics.
+IR optical materials often have a high absorption coefficient (e.g. Germanium) which decreases the optical system efficiency.
+It may reduce the amount of incident light on the sensor decreasing the signal-to noise ratio.
+Moreover, a small amount of light on the sensor may lead to some data misrepresentation.
+This is one more reason why minimizing optical elements is recommended in infrared optics.

-To know more about selection of the materials for IR optics you see our previous post here.
+To know more about the selection of materials for IR optics, please check our previous post here.

 High refraction index of some infrared optical materials

-Some optical materials used for production of the infrared optics have high refraction coefficient, for example, refraction coefficient of the Germanium is about 4.
-This means the difference between air refraction index and optical material refraction index is rather high.
-This leads to decreasing of the amount of light which propagates through interface of optical material and air.
-As result, amount of useful light is decreased.
-Reflected light may cause appearance of glare and background noise.
+Some optical materials used for IR optics production have a high refraction coefficient; Germanium’s refraction coefficient is about 4.
+This means the difference between the air and optical material refraction indices is rather high.
+This leads to a decrease in the amount of light propagating through the optical material/air interface, thus reducing the amount of useful light.
+Reflected light may result in glare and background noise.

-To minimize this effect the usage of the high quality optical coating is required.
-This reduces impact of the difference between refractive indexes of the optical material and air.
-Another approach is to design the optical system in such a manner to make angle of incidence of the light on the interface of two environments became less.
-The also decrease amount of reflected light.
+To minimize this, a high quality optical coating is required.
+Another approach is to lower the angle of the incident light on the two environments interface.
+This also decreases the amount of reflected light.

 Spectral range of thermal radiation of metals

-Spectral range of thermal radiation (longwave IR-radiation) is 8-15 µm.
-Maximum intensity of the thermal radiations of the metals in normal conditions is about 8-12 µm.
-In case any part of the device made from metal is in the field of view of the sensor (not optics) then radiation that it emits can reach sensor sensitive layer.
-As result level of stray radiation may be very high.
-This can lead to losses of the image contrast and corruption of the obtained data.
-The situation is aggravated by the fact that thermo-optical devices require using of the highly sensitive sensors.
+The spectral range of thermal radiation (longwave IR-radiation) is 8-15 µm.
+The maximum intensity of the metals’ thermal radiations under normal conditions is about 8-12 µm.
+If any part of the device made from metal is in the sensor’s field of view (not optics), the radiation emitted can reach the sensor sensitive layer.
+As a result, the level of stray radiation may be very high causing loss of image contrast and corruption of the obtained data.
+This can be aggravated by the fact that thermo-optical devices require highly sensitive sensors.

-This means care must be taken during optomechanical design to exclude chance of placement of the metal parts of the construction in the field of sensor view.
+Care must be taken during optomechanical design to exclude the chance of placing metal parts in the sensor’s field of view.

-Narcissus effect consists in existence of the “cold” (dark) background spot on the image.
-The reason of this spot is in difference between luminosity of the sensor and other parts of the device.
-In fact dark spot is image of the sensor.
+Narcissus effect describes the existence of the “cold” (dark) background spot on the image.
+This spot exists due to the difference in luminosity between the sensor and other device parts.
+In fact, the dark spot is the image of the sensor.

 The temperature coefficient of refractive index

-The value of the refractive index of some optical materials which are actively used during optical IR devices production strongly depends on temperature variations.
+The value of the refractive index of some optical materials used in optical IR devices production strongly depends on temperature variations.
 This can lead to degradation of optical quality and distortion of obtained data.
-Temperature coefficient of the refractive index indicates how strong variation of temperature effect on refractive index of the optical material.
-The lower this coefficient, the lower impact of temperature.
+The temperature coefficient of the refractive index dictates how strong the variation of the temperature effect on the optical material refractive index.
+The lower this coefficient, the lower the temperature impact.

-To increase thermal stability of the IR optical device optimization with consideration of temperature coefficient is required.
+To increase the thermal stability of the IR optical device, consideration of the temperature coefficient is required.

-Design of the IR-optical system requires specialized knowledge and skills in optical design.
+Design of an IR-optical system requires specialized knowledge and skills in optical design.
 These issues need to be resolved during design to get a good quality optical system.